bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 ### Smartwatches

+* Popular fitness gadget that can also be a part of medical remote care systems.
+* They monitor stress levels, movement disorders, sleep tracking, blood pressure, heart disease.
+* Due to their widespread popularity, these devices have the potential to evolve from mere fitness trackers to healthcare tools accessible to the masses.
+However, they may face some competition in this journey.

+## Smart healthcare devices of the future

 Gathering data from these devices isn’t really a challenge.
 The challenge is to develop the right algorithm that will not only analyse the data but will respond with the solution that may save a life.
 Healthcare apps that we create can instruct patients and caregivers to call an ambulance.
 An app can even set up a phone call to 911 and the patient just needs to click to start it.